Theme: Grihast – household and parentsClick to read full report

 Glasgow Sikhi Camp 2019 – Gaviye, Suniye, Maniye

 The much-awaited annual event in the Glasgow Gurdwara calendar – Sikhi Camp – took place from 5th to 7th August.
 More than 150 campers, ranging from 4 to 16 years of age, attended the camp, coming from all over Scotland.
 This year’s camp theme was Guru Nanak & his legacy reflecting the celebration of the 550th year of the founder of Sikhi.
-Read on for some camp highlights and see the 2 min highlight video (posted along with this message).
+Read on for some camp highlights and see the 2 min highlight video.

 The camp created an inspirational, fun and friendly atmosphere for children and youngsters to learn from others & experience Sikhi.
 This year’s activities ranged from reflection on Guru Nanak’s life and message, including sharing of Udaasian and other Janam-Saakhis through presentations, storyboards and role-plays.
 There was reflection on Guru Nanak’s life companions and the lessons sangat members can gain from those experiences to enhance their journey towards a Gursikh jeevan (life).

 The campers also explored several facets of visiting the Gurdwara Sahib including how to do Prakash Seva of Guru Granth Sahib with some even showing their skills with taking Hukamnama and doing Ardas.
 A popular camp innovation, being trialed for a few years, was a session on ‘practical Gurmat’, explaining abstract Gurmat concepts through hand-on physical experiments.
 Another camp highlight, as in previous years, was the camp quiz, which ended with a nail-biting finish, and allowed the campers to reflect on their three days of Sikhi learning.